samerlahoud/tutorial-lpwan-iot/5GWF-19/design-rationales.md

     - the lower the useful data rate is
 - In practice, channel estimation (CE) is rarely perfect
 - CE errors result in lower processing gain: realistic $G_p < 10\text{log}_{10}(R)$
-- Improve CE and consequently $G_p$ through averaging the channel estimates over multiple consecutive subframes $\Rightarrow$ \textit{Cross-subframe CE}
+- Improve CE and consequently $G_p$ through averaging the channel estimates over multiple consecutive subframes (very slowly time-variant channel): \textit{Cross-subframe CE}
-    - The radio channel is very slowly time-variant, as NB-IoT UE are stationary or have little mobility

 <!--
-CE quality is limited by the number of pilot symbols and the radio conditions -->
+CE quality is limited by the number of pilot symbols and the radio conditions The radio channel is very slowly time-variant, as NB-IoT UE are stationary or have little mobility -->

 ## Low Power Consumption